Australia and Oceania, North America ·

 Thus ends our American adventures.
 They weren't so bad so I'm sure we'll go back and have another look on another day.

 The Redy2go shuttle from the airport to the city was a nightmare with an inexperienced driver who seemed lost most of the time, in heavy traffic, and whose language skills seemed limited to unintelligible grunts to describe the next destination.

 Wyndham as usual gave us a nice room on Level 16 and we had a day relaxing and doing the laundry!
 Both in bed and asleep by 1930 hrs but still shattered now as my body clock struggles to readjust.

-Very good flight on one of the old 747s that are nearing the end of their working lives.
+Very good flight with Qantas on one of the old 747s that are nearing the end of their working lives.
 As we departed ~1100pm we chased the night across the globe 🌎 and actually managed a reasonable sleep in Premium Economy.
 Arrived in Sydney about sunrise.